SukantGujar/express-partial-content/Readme.md

 # Reference

-## createPartialStreamHandler function:
+## createPartialContentHandler function:

-The package exports `createPartialStreamHandler` factory method.
+This is a factory method which generates a partial content handler for express routes.

 ### Arguments: